shahryarfp/ECG-Lead-Restoration/README.md

 # Restoration of Missing or Low-Quality 12-Lead ECG Signals

 This repository contains the MATLAB and Python implementation for restoring missing or low-quality 12-lead ECG signals using an ensemble deep-learning model.
-The project replicates and enhances the methodology proposed in the study titled *"Restoration of Missing or Low-Quality 12-Lead ECG Signals Using Ensemble Deep-Learning Model with Optimal Combination"*.
+The project replicates and enhances the methodology proposed in the [Paper](./Paper.pdf) titled *"Restoration of Missing or Low-Quality 12-Lead ECG Signals Using Ensemble Deep-Learning Model with Optimal Combination"*.

 ## Overview
 Electrocardiograms (ECGs) are widely used for diagnosing cardiac conditions.
 However, missing or low-quality signals caused by noise or equipment errors can reduce their reliability.
 This project aims to restore such signals using a hybrid approach combining statistical and deep-learning techniques.